 Educators also face the increasing demand of creating scalable course content during this reality shift.
-It is becoming more likely for professors to be required to teach larger and larger classes now that education has shifted to online, furthering the disconnect between teacher and student.
+It is becoming more likely for professors to be required to teach larger and larger courses now that education has shifted to online, furthering the disconnect between teacher and student.

-The main problem for professors in this modern education landscape is not knowing how students are doing and how effective a professor’s teaching is until the end of the semester- even in smaller classes.
+The main problem for professors in this modern education landscape is not knowing how students are doing and how effective a professor’s teaching is until the end of the semester- even in smaller courses.
 Reifschneider explains that the perpetual wondering of “how do you know what will be helpful and useful until the end of the semester grades?” is all too common among college professors.
 Even when students are asked, “what do you need help on?” it is a tricky question for them to accurately answer because their understanding of concepts is too vague for them to be aware of what they need help on.
 This creates barriers to potential knowledge for students and helps teachers.